 CSIRO is involving staff and stakeholders throughout the planning and implementation phases of this project.
 Since 2016, Sydney-based staff have been involved in the early consultation and planning phases and in the development of the project proposal.
 Regular updates and briefing sessions with staff will continue through the detailed design and construction phases to the final stages when works are completed, and staff move into refurbished workspaces.

-Proposed changes at the Lindfield site are outlined in the November 2018 newsletter distributed to the local community in Lindfield and posted on our website.
+Proposed changes at the Lindfield site were outlined in the November 2018 newsletter distributed to the local community in Lindfield and posted on our website.

 Some of the changes include: